Council Services:

 The rateable value of non-domestic property is fixed in most cases by an independent valuation officer of the Valuation Office Agency.

 All non-domestic property is revalued every 5 years.
-From 1 April 2005, the rateable value of a property represents its annual open market rental value as at 1 April 2003.
-Thus all non-domestic property in Wales is being re-valued as at 1 April 2008 for the purposes of the local non-domestic rating list which is effective from 1 April 2010.
-The draft list must be sent to the billing authority by 1 October 2009 and will shortly thereafter be available for inspection at the authority’s offices.
-More information is available at the local valuation office or the website.
-Please follow the link below.
+From 1 April 2010, the rateable value of a property represents its annual open market rental value as at 1 April 2008.
+More information is available from the local valuation office or the website www.voa.gov.uk

 Alteration of rateable value